genomicsITER/monkeypox/README.md

 <a name="Update logs"></a>
 ## Update logs ##

 > August 22, 2022.
-Added a section with references to enrichment of viral DNA by means of Human & Bacterial DNA depletion.
+Added a section with references to enrichment of viral DNA by means of Human & Bacterial DNA depletion; references section updated with new entries.

 > June 28, 2022.
 Added the code to illustrate How-to-download seqs and metadata from GenBank.